Srikanth2714/Smart-Phone-Addiction-Prediction/README.md

 ## ▶️ Usage

-1. Open the Flask app in your browser.
+1. Open the Streamlit app in your browser.
 2. Input details such as screen time, app usage patterns, and self-reported habits.
 3. Click the **"Predict"** button to get the predicted level of smartphone addiction.